ohcnivek/bitmojify/README.md

     - `Install Certificates.command`
     - `Update Shell Profile.command`

-    - If you'res still running into issues with this, check this answer out on [StackOverflow](https://stackoverflow.com/questions/50236117/scraping-ssl-certificate-verify-failed-error-for-http-en-wikipedia-org)
+    - If you're still running into issues with this, check this answer out on [StackOverflow](https://stackoverflow.com/questions/50236117/scraping-ssl-certificate-verify-failed-error-for-http-en-wikipedia-org)